dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ## Conclusion

 Well done!
-You have learned how to build a real-time web app with Meteor.
+You have learned how to build a real-time web app with Meteor, and authenticate it using JWTs.
 It's a platform that enables you to cut down on development time.
 Meteor makes it incredibly easy to also flesh out an API like you can do with [KeystoneJS](https://auth0.com/blog/developing-web-apps-and-restful-apis-with-keystonejs) and [Loopback](https://auth0.com/blog/developing-restful-apis-with-loopback/).

 {% include tweet_quote.html quote_text="Meteor is a platform that enables you to cut down on development time." %}